 top of page

-• Writer's pictureBurton Kelso, Tech Expert
+Writer's pictureBurton Kelso, Tech Expert

-How Can I Diagnose And Defeat Smartphone Addiction?
+How To Diagnose And Defeat Smartphone Addiction

 When we think of addiction, we normally think of drugs and alcohol as substances that people become addicted to.
 However, more and more people are becoming addicted to their smartphones.
 According to The Addiction Center, smartphone addiction is, "...the obsessive use of a smartphone.
 The behavioral addiction is often dubbed as “nomophobia,” or the fear of being without a mobile device.
 According to the PEW Research Center, 67% of smartphone owners have admitted to checking their phones for calls or messages when their phones don’t vibrate or ring.
 This is one major sign of cell phone dependence and should serve as a warning to cell phone owners.
 If you have family members who are becoming more and more obsessed with their smartphones, they may be dealing with smartphone addiction.
 Too much smartphone use can have a negative effect on the human brain, not to mention other things that can cause issues in the addicted person's life.
 Here's what you need to know.